cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

    Alert: The poll has been published.
 You can view the results for the poll using the /direct-poll-results [pollid] slash command
    ```

+# Responding to a Poll

+# Viewing a List of All Polls

+Users can view a list of all polls by executing the slash command with the ``list`` command: ``/direct-poll list``.

+**Note**: In intial release of this project all users will be able to execute this command.

+# Viewing the Results of a Poll

+Users can view the results of a poll by executing the slash command with the ``view`` command and poll ID separated by the pipe character (``|``): ``/direct-poll view|[pollid]``.

+**Note**: In intial release of this project all users will be able to execute this command.

+# Closing a Poll

+Closing a poll stops the process of updating the ``poll_answer`` table when users vote via interactive message buttons.
+A user who attempts to vote in a poll after it has closed with receive a message notifying them that the poll has closed and that their vote did not count.

+The user who created a poll and close the poll by executing the slash command with the ``close`` command and poll ID separated by the pipe character (``|``): ``/direct-poll close|[pollid]``.

+**Note**: In intial release of this project only the user who created the poll will be able to close the poll.